 How to Set Up Your Classroom for Social Distancing

-The question I got the most, in the Master Your Classroom in 2020 Training, was how to arrange desks for social distancing.
-Unfortunately, the only solution I can come up with is rows.
-And I hate making kids sit in rows.
+The question I got the most, in the Master Your Classroom Training, was how to arrange desks for social distancing.
+Unfortunately, I think the easiest solution is to have kids sit in rows.
+I hate making kids sit in rows.

 I also recommend getting outside as much as you can when you are teaching.
 This way you can still have students sitting in teams, doing cooperative learning structures, and the fresh air will do both you and your students well.

 If you are looking for tips on how to actually set up your classroom for a new school year, then head to this post where I share the steps + a free checklist.